Easybuoy/ezekielekunola.blog/content/posts/2019-10-22-my-first-with-gatsby/index.md

 - When developing my portfolio, I mostly got the error `TypeError: Cannot read property 'internal' of undefined` when starting the application.
 To solve this error, I had to delete the **`.cache`** directory at the root of the project and restart the application by running `gatsby develop` on the terminal.

-- I also ran into issues when using the GraphQL playground when developing, I changed my Graphql query in the code but was not reflecting on the Graphql playground until i had to refresh.
+- I also ran into issues when using the GraphQL playground when developing, I changed my Graphql query in the code but was not reflecting on the Graphql playground until I had to refresh.

 ## **Conclusion**